dataglyder/Basic_Statistics_For_Data_Analysis.io/README.md

 Therefore, $`z=\frac{1864-1900}{7.7148}`$ = -3.6294.

+## Use Z-score to make Judgement about Estimate
 To accept the null hypothsis that the average cookie sale is 1900 boxes per day, the calculated z-score must fall within the region of confidence interval selected which is 95% in this case with $`\alpha`$ of 5% and critical value of -1.96 and 1.96; any z-score value beyond these critical values will be rejected.
 Since -3.6294 falls beyond -1.96, the null hypothsis must be rejected.
 I can now categorically say that the  mean sales of cookies is not 1900; at least, not for this current period.
 The data my colleague is referring to might no longer reflect the current shopping attitude or taste of our customers.
 I have to go with what the customers want for now.

+## Use P-value to make Judgement about Estimate
 Alternatively, I can check the z-score value on the normal distribution table to get the **p-value**.
 If the p-val is less than or equal  to `$\alpha`$ I will reject the null hypothesis but if it is greater, I will fail to reject the null hypothesis.
 In this scenario, the probability of z-score -3.6294 is 0.0001; but because my hypothesis is a two-tail test I will double 0.0001 therefore, my p-value is 0.0002 which is less than my alpha of 0.05.
 Therefore, I will reject the null hypothesis.

 **Hypothesis Test for two different means**

-Let's assume there is theory that says shoppers do not mind buying inorganic bananas because organic bananas are expensive; I doubt it and so quikly become Sherlock Holmes in the malls to investigate the prices of organic and inorganic bananas.
+Let's assume there is a theory that says shoppers buy inorganic bananas because organic bananas are expensive; I doubt it and so quikly become Sherlock Holmes in the malls to investigate the prices of organic and inorganic bananas.
 I found out that the average price of organic banana per pound across 33 different malls is $0.87 with a standard deviation of 0.23 while that of inorganic is 0.76 with a standard deviation of 0.19.
 To check whether there is a significant difference between the price of organic and inorganic bananas, I conducted an hypothesis test.

 I stated my hypothesis as: